 - Hyper-V Clustering - VSS-based VM backups - Single plug-in for image-level backups and restores - File-level restores from image-level backups.
-Includes support for the following types of partitions and file systems: - Master Boot Record (MBR) - GUID Partition Table (GPT) - Windows Server New Technology File System (NTFS) - Extended file systems: EXT2, EXT3, and EXT4 - Extents File System (XFS) on Linux and UNIX - Volumes managed by Logical Volume Manager (LVM) on Linux-based systems and Logical Disk Manager (LDM) on Windows-based systems as single or spanned disks - Full support for VMs that reside on a Server Message Block (SMB) file server - · Support for NetVault Backup Virtual Client - Uses Active Block Mapping (ABM) to reduce network and storage requirements.
+Includes support for the following types of partitions and file systems: - Master Boot Record (MBR) - GUID Partition Table (GPT) - Windows Server New Technology File System (NTFS) - Extended file systems: EXT2, EXT3, and EXT4 - Extents File System (XFS) on Linux and UNIX - Volumes managed by Logical Volume Manager (LVM) on Linux-based systems and Logical Disk Manager (LDM) on Windows-based systems as single or spanned disks - Full support for VMs that reside on a Server Message Block (SMB) file server - Support for NetVault Backup Virtual Client - Support for inclusion and exclusion configuration of VM names for use with backup selection - Support for policy-based backups - Support for backups and restores of VMs that reside on Windows mount points in a standalone or clustered deployment. - Uses Active Block Mapping (ABM) to reduce network and storage requirements.
 Includes support for the following types of partitions and file systems: - MBR - GPT - NTFS - EXT2, EXT3, and EXT4 - NOTE: If you disable ABM, the plug-in automatically uses zero-block exclusion to ensure that the zeroed blocks are excluded during backups.

-ABM is not supported with XFS. - Restores of complete VM image or individual files - RCT-based image-level backups of VMs that use the Hyper-V role in Windows Server 2016. - Optional automatic power-on setting for VMs after recovery of image-level backups. - · Rename a VM during image-level recovery
+ABM is not supported with XFS. - · Restores of complete VM image or individual files - RCT-based image-level backups of VMs that use the Hyper-V role in Windows Server 2016. - Optional automatic power-on setting for VMs after recovery of image-level backups. - Rename a VM during image-level recovery